 But the question that pops into the mind of many is why would anyone risk their lives, their security, their freedom and everything they have in order to illegally enter a new country?
 After all, how bad can things be in their own country?
 The answer, as it turns out, is pretty bad.
 For example, 11.5 million refugees have emerged from Syria, with most of them moving to European countries in order to avoid civil war, in addition to the terrorist threat posed by ISIS.
 Many others move because it is extremely difficult, if not impossible, to find jobs in their own country, while others move to avoid persecution for their identity, such as religion.

-To learn more about the countries illegal immigrants come from, we scoured the web and found a report by the Migration Policy Institute, which provides a detailed analysis of the illegal immigrant population in the nation.
+To learn more about the countries where most of the illegal immigrants came from, we scoured the web and found a report by the Migration Policy Institute, which provides a detailed analysis of the illegal immigrant population in the nation.
 This report also showed the countries of birth of the illegal immigrants, with Central America and South America having the most countries present on this list of countries where most of the illegal immigrants came from.